Starting with a Dream

 Lorraine Bouchard, Ed.
 D. had a vision for a school where gifted children could find intellectual stimulation, creative opportunities, and emotional support they desperately needed.
-She envisioned a school that was not only academic but also fun and flexible—the kind of school that would spark the imagination and allow gifted students to thrive.
+She envisioned a school that was not only strong academically but also fun and flexible—the kind of school that would spark the imagination and allow gifted students to thrive.

-Rainard opened in a converted country home along the Katy Freeway.
+In 1986, Rainard opened in a converted country home along the Katy Freeway.
 Several times a day the railroad sounded its horn and roared past the school.
-Interstate 10 had a grassy median then, and the property’s caretakers shared the honey from their beehives and eggs from their chickens with the school.
+Interstate 10 had a grassy median then, and the property’s caretakers shared honey from their beehives and eggs from their chickens with the school.

 From its founding, Rainard provided a connection to a rich, natural environment – a campus with trees, grass, and puddles.
 By 2005 the school had outgrown its original location and purchased its current location on Timberline Road.

 Celebrating Over 30 Years of Gifted Education

 The connection to nature remains vital for breaks between classes, lunch beneath the oak trees, and class investigations of the rich natural environment.